 Use the pagination bar at the bottom right side of the table to move between pages:

 Axonius saves daily “snapshots” of all the collected data, which you can view for any query in the Devices page.

-To view device query results for a specific date, click the calendar button or click the 'Display by Date' label on the top right corner above the query results table.
+To view device query results for a specific date, click the calendar button or click 'Display by Date' on the top right corner above the query results table.

 A date picker control opens, enabling you to select the desired data.
 By default, the latest day for which data was collected is displayed.

 Notice that only dates with collected data are enabled as options for choice.